-If you are starting from scratch, head to WooCommerce.com/start to get a basic site in place.
-If you already have a self-hosted WordPress site or a WordPress.com site with a Business plan, head to the Plugins section of your dashboard to search for, add, and activate the WooCommerce plugin.
+We’re going to show you everything you need to get your store up and running with WooCommerce.
+If you’re starting from scratch, head to WooCommerce.com/start to get a site in place.
+Or, if you already have a self-hosted WordPress site or a WordPress.com site with a Business plan, go to the Plugins section of your dashboard to search for, add, and activate the WooCommerce plugin.

 Let the WooCommerce Wizard be your guide